The right pay-per-click (PPC) expert can take your paid search to the next level. Here’s how to find the right one for you.

-Pro tip: Look for a PPC expert that’s part of the Google or Microsoft Advertising partner network.
-Partners often get special perks and access to beta features that could benefit your own program.
+Pro tip: It’ll benefit your company to look for a PPC expert that’s also a Google Partner or member of the Microsoft Advertising partner network.
+Partners often get special perks and access to beta features before they’re widely released.

 A well-versed expert won’t shy away when asked about their knowledge of search intent, negative keywords, volume vs. competition, and other keyword-related matters.
 Learn more about their preferred ways to conduct keyword research and why.